Rainbow Warrior (1955): With Greenpeace

 In 1977 the ship was acquired by Greenpeace UK at a cost of £37,000 and underwent a four-month refit.
 It was re-launched on 2 May 1978 as Rainbow Warrior.
 The ship was named by Greenpeace co-founder Susi Newborn after the book Warriors of the Rainbow which she had been given by another Greenpeace co-founder, Robert Hunter.
-The book's rhetoric included this passage: "The world is sick and dying, the people will rise up like Warriors of the Rainbow".
 After a series of high-profile campaigns in the North Atlantic, including two escapes from captivity in Spain resulting in the resignation of the Admiral of the Spanish Navy, Rainbow Warrior made its way to North America where it underwent modification in 1981 and the fitting of sails in a ketch rig in 1985.

 In early 1985, Rainbow Warrior was in the Pacific Ocean campaigning against nuclear testing.
 In May, it relocated 300 Marshall Islanders from Rongelap Atoll, which had been polluted by radioactive fallout from past American nuclear tests at the Pacific Proving Grounds.

 It then travelled to New Zealand to lead a flotilla of yachts protesting against French nuclear testing at the Mururoa Atoll in the Tuamotu Archipelago of French Polynesia.
 During previous nuclear tests at Mururoa, protest ships had been boarded by French commandos after sailing into the shipping exclusion zone around the atoll.
 For the 1985 tests, Greenpeace intended to monitor the impact of nuclear tests and place protesters on the island to monitor the blasts.

 DGSE agent Christine Cabon infiltrated the Auckland offices of the organisation and secretly monitored communications from Rainbow Warrior, collected maps, and investigated underwater equipment.
 French agents posing as interested supporters or tourists also toured the ship while it was open to public viewing.